cheatcode/mongodb/README.md

 2. **What the monitoring script does**:
    - Installs required dependencies (msmtp, nginx, fcgiwrap)
    - Configures email alerts via SMTP
-   - Sets up health checks that run every 5 minutes
+   - Sets up health checks that run every 30 seconds
    - Creates a monitoring endpoint accessible via HTTP
    - Configures nginx to serve the monitoring endpoint
+   - Sends alerts when MongoDB goes down AND when it comes back up

 3. **Access the monitoring endpoint**: